Showing posts with label cracker barrel. Show all posts

 2021 Nov 14, Sunday Day 1:

 Monday, Traveled to Slidell, Louisiana.
 We stopped in North Port at Mapco and filled up with gas for $29.49.
-We ate lunch at Cracker Barrel in Meridian, MS I ordered pinto beans, fried okra, and grilled chicken. $6.53 We also had cornbread, biscuits, jelly, and water.
-Bought gas at 2.99 a gallon at Mapco in Northport, Al. for $29.49 and bought gas at Texaco Carrier, MS for $3.09 a gallon.
-We stayed at Hampton Inn in Slidedell at 4:40 PM.
+We ate lunch at Cracker Barrel in Meridian, MS. I ordered pinto beans, fried okra, and grilled chicken. $6.53 We also had cornbread, biscuits, jelly, and water.
+Bought gas at 2.99 a gallon at Mapco in Northport, AL, for $29.49, and bought gas at Texaco Carrier, MS, for $3.09 a gallon.
+We stayed at the Hampton Inn in Slidedell at 4:40 P.M.
 We watched TV and went to bed early.
-We skipped supper full of lunch.
+We skipped supper after a packed lunch.

-We stayed one night at Hampton Inn 56460 Frank Pichon Rd, Slidell, La.
+We stayed one night at the Hampton Inn, located at 56460 Frank Pichon Rd, Slidell, LA.

 Carnival Valor Cruise Ship Stateroom Deck Muster Station